RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	printing	is	possible	if	a	file	can	be	read.
 Once the	data	is	accessible,	even	if	printing	is	not	possible	directly	from	the host	system,	there	are	a	variety	of	ways	to	copy	or	move	data	that could	expose	it	to	being	printed.
 IRM	technologies	can	be	used	in	a variety	of	ways	to	prevent	printing.

-### Question # 31 - Which	cloud	service	category	is	object	storage	associated	with?
+### [important tricky] Question # 31 - Which	cloud	service	category	is	object	storage	associated	with?
 A.	Software
 B.	Infrastructure
 C.	Desktop